emqx/xmeter-cloud-docs/en_US/features/test_scenario.md

 The data from 10,001st row to 20,000th row will not be used in this execution.

+Please note, if a csv data file does not belong to any thread group, data file splitting will not work.

 ## Runtime variable configuration in JMeter

 To enable XMeter Cloud runtime variable feature, you need extra configuration for the JMeter script used in a custom scenario.